 Doesn’t it feel like they refuse to listen at the most inconvenient times too?

 Really?
-Must you take a stand on not wearing red shoes NOW?
+Must you take a stand on not wearing red shoes RIGHT NOW?
 Why not on our way home from preschool?

 Power struggles with our kids so easily throw us off track, steering the given situation (and day) toward a disaster zone of nagging, threats and raised voices.